IVSoftware/IVSoftware.Portable.Disposable/README.md

 _After_

 While it's not strictly necessary to make a singleton instance of DisposableHost, this can be a nice way to do it.
+In this case, when the singleton instantiates, it subscribes itself to the `UseWaitCursor` boolean.
+As tokens are checked out in methods (possibly scattered and possibly parallel) this keeps the activity indication alive until the reference count eventually goes back to Zero.

 ```
 public DisposableHost DHostWaitCursor